The Library Catalog works well for searches for particular titles, authors, call numbers or subject headings.

 Subject headings are main topics of a book or item.
 Subject headings are assigned to items by a human cataloger from a standardized list of subject headings at the Library of Congress.
 You can choose "Subject Heading" in the Classic Catalog to find all the items classified under the Subject Heading you type.
 If you leave the default, "Keyword Anywhere", selected, you will find all the items that have the terms you typed anywhere in the description (record) of the item.
 Try both ways!

 Sample of some Library of Congress Subject Headings.
-Use these to do a search in the Classic Catalog

 - AIDS (disease)